Args/Deferred/README.md

 This is an implementation of [OCaml's Deferred](https://ocaml.janestreet.com/ocaml-core/111.25.00/doc/async_kernel/#Deferred) for Swift.

+## Update to Swift5

+Fork this repository because the original author has not updated for a long time

 ## Overview

 `Deferred` is designed for supporting asynchronous programming.
 An instance of